LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - create a post on the project's [community](https://lemmy.world/c/raccoonforlemmy) on Lemmy.world for broader questions, opinions, personal feedback, suggestions, insults or whatever you feel like writing
+- if you are a translator and want to help out with l10n or submit some corrections but you don't feel confident with repository forks, pull requests, managing resource files, etc. feel free to drop an email.

+Every contribution is welcome, everyone's opinion matters.